oblador/react-native-vector-icons/README.md

   }
   ```

-### Known issues on android

-* Size can only be passed as a property, not with a stylesheet
-* Icons have a fixed width causing some icons to be clipped or have whitespace.
-Adjust with `style={{width: xx}}` for now.
-* Icons cannot be nested within a `Text` component.

-*Custom font support has been merged into React Native Master which will fix these problems, but has yet to make it into a public release.*

 ## `Icon` Component
 You can either use one of the bundled icons above or roll your own custom font.